yext/search-core/docs/search-core.basesearchconfig.locale.md

 ## BaseSearchConfig.locale property

-The locale of the answers experience.
+The locale of the search experience.

 <b>Signature:</b>